Save 35%

-Pind daan in Prayagraj
+Pind Daan in Prayagraj this Pitrupaksha 2026

 Pind Daan is the sacred Vedic ritual of offering consecrated rice balls — called pindas — to departed ancestors.
 According to the Garuda Purana, the soul of the deceased exists as a Preta (wandering spirit) after death, unable to find peace until the proper rites are performed.
 The pindas, made from rice, barley flour, sesame seeds, honey, milk, and ghee, provide subtle nourishment that enables the soul's transition from Preta to Pitru — a peaceful ancestor residing in Pitru Loka.